hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 %%The economic potential of these travelers was realized by the shrine and temples Oshi, who promoted and organized pilgrim's travel and organize travel for pilgrims (Kanzaki 1995).
 Their efforts resulted in the direct increase of pilgrims (Ambros 2008) and over time other local entities began to vie for the service of those travelers, creating a competitive market .%%

-Next, an analysis of **how authorities respond to this industry** using studies that reveals cases of positive responses from authorities and communities who take steps to allow and support pilgrimage travel (Ambros 2008, Kouame 1997,  Thal 2005), and cases where the authorities attempt to restrict pilgrimage (Vaporis ?).
+Next, an analysis of **how authorities respond to this industry** using studies that reveals cases of positive responses from authorities and communities who take steps to allow and support pilgrimage travel (Ambros 2008, Kouamé 1997,  Thal 2005), and cases where the authorities attempt to restrict pilgrimage (Vaporis ?).
 I argue that in both instances, the main factor in the authorities' actions was the economic effect of pilgrimage; thus we see the authorities limiting it when it has negative affects on region and allowing or promoting it when those affects are positive or neutral.

 Finally, research of Tokugawa bakufu and daimyo governance reveals a trend of moving away from authoritarian methods and instead allowing the lower classes to be prosperous.
 As the entire tax system was based on the efforts of the farmer, this would result in their own prosperity.